Financial-Times/origami/README.md

 ## Events

-This module will trigger __o-tracking__ events when a share buttons is clicked, and when a `copy` event is triggered on the URL text.
+MVP: This module will trigger the following:

+* `oShare.open` - when a share link has been opened (popup/flyout opened as a result of button click)
+* `oShare.copy` - when the URL has been copied

+Future: Will also trigger events for __o-tracking__ when the above events occur.